 Subawards allow another organization to perform some activities for your grant under the PI’s supervision.
 They enable collaborations between the grantee—and the subawardee.
 A grantee must still play a substantive role in the research.
 The work cannot simply be passed on to a subawardee.
 Grantees must establish a subaward with any outside organizations that perform grant-supported research activities.
 Since subawards are legal agreements, the awardee institution and subawardee institution must both sign a consortium agreement or similar document.
 Funds from the grantee organization must flow directly from the grantee to the subawardee, meaning a subawardee cannot create its own subaward with a third party—a "third tier" subaward—using funds from the grantee.
 Include the details of the work in your application because the initial peer review committee needs to evaluate it (unlike a purchase contract).

 The grantee (not the subawardee) is accountable to NINDS for the performance of the research project, spending of grant funds by all parties, reporting requirements, negotiating animal and human subjects assurances, and other obligations for the grant.
 Subaward arrangements do not involve NINDS.
 NINDS does not participate in establishing the terms of the subaward, nor is NINDS responsible for enforcing adherence to those terms.
-Do not rely on NINDS Program Directors and Grants Management Specialists to communicate with subawardees directly.
+Do not rely on NINDS staff to communicate with subawardees directly.
 NINDS staff are responsible for communicating through the primary grantee only.

 Prior approval is required from NINDS to establish a new subaward after a grant has been awarded if either of the following is true: